Dhruv-praju/Airflow-lab1/README.md

 This lab focuses on using airflow for data pipelines.
 It is used to monitor data pipelines i.e visualizing task dependencies and success/failure of tasks, output/logs of task, duration to run data pipeline(broken down by tasks)

-This simple lab loads the data, performs preprocessing and perform k-means clustering to find clusters in the dataset.
-And it uses Airflow to vizualize each task in the pipeline
+In this simple lab, we create a pipeline(or DAG) that loads the data, performs preprocessing and perform k-means clustering to find clusters in the dataset.
+And it uses Airflow to vizualize each task in the pipeline.
+And the pipeline is scheduled to run every 5 minutes

 This lab does not require installation of airflow.
 Airflow is installed and runned inside docker